Sunderland Corporation Tramways

 The final line of the corporation's new tramway — to the docks — was opened on the 23rd January 1904, taking the system to the size and form it would have for the next 20 years.

 The tramway was well-run and well-maintained, and proved to be a very profitable undertaking.
 Like all tramway systems, the SCT suffered during the Great War from heavy loadings, loss of staff and expertise to the armed forces, and an inability to source spares, new rails or vehicles due to war-time restrictions.
-Unusually, it did however manage to purchase one new tram during the conflict, but only because an existing vehicle was lost in a Zeppelin raid, along with 22 lives.
+Unusually, however, it did manage to purchase one new tram during the conflict, but only because an existing vehicle was lost in a Zeppelin raid, along with 22 lives.

 Despite the rigours of post-war inflation, which was followed by a severe economic downturn, the corporation managed to find the money to reinvigorate the run-down system, renewing track and updating the ageing tramcar fleet.
 The latter was achieved through a mixture of new purchases, new builds and rebuilding, which continued right through the 1920s and 1930s, the last new car arriving in 1940.
-In addition, the SCT cannily purchased modern tramcars from systems which were closing down, acquiring a significant number of such vehicles in the 1930s and 1940s at knock-down prices, the last of these as late as 1947.
+In addition, the SCT cannily purchased modern tramcars from systems that were closing down, acquiring a significant number of such vehicles in the 1930s and 1940s at knock-down prices, the last of these as late as 1947.

 The corporation's commitment to the tramway resulted in a significant expansion of the system, as lines were built to new housing estates, enabling the tramway to continue serving the population as it migrated away from the centre of the town.
-A new line was built along Durham Rd to Barnes Park, which opened in late 1925, was extended no less than three times: to Hambledon Hill in 1929, to Grindon Lane in 1948 and Thorney Close Rd in 1948.
+A new line was built along Durham Road to Barnes Park, which opened in late 1925, was extended no less than three times: to Hambledon Hill in 1929, to Grindon Lane in 1948 and Thorney Close Road in 1948.
 In addition, the Fulwell line was extended eastwards to Seaburn in 1937.
 During this period of expansion, there was one closure — the loss-making docks branch in 1928 — a line which always struggled for patronage, and which probably should never have been built, especially given the fact that the SCT's predecessor (the STCo) had also failed to make it pay.
 The docks line was replaced by a bus service, the corporation's first, having only acquired the powers to run motorbuses in 1927.

 In 1929, the SCT's tramway manager died, being replaced by the manager of Wigan Corporation Tramways and Motors, where he had been instrumental in transitioning services away from trams and trolleybuses to buses.
 His appointment gave the rather vocal anti-tram lobby in Sunderland reason to rejoice, though it was to prove extremely short-lived, as his assessment of the system resulted in a recommendation to retain the tramway and modernise it.
 He clearly saw Sunderland, with its compact and densely populated districts as ideal tramcar territory, the tramcar being unrivalled in moving large numbers of people over relatively short distances.
-The council accepted the recommendation, the entire enterprise being thoroughly reorganised and modernised, a process which included much experimentation with tramcar design and operation.
+The council accepted the recommendation, the entire enterprise being thoroughly reorganised and modernised, a process that included much experimentation with tramcar design and operation.

 The tramway was of course not operated in isolation, and throughout the 1930s, the network of bus services was continually expanded, especially out to newly built housing estates, the name of the enterprise being changed in 1937 — to Sunderland Corporation Transport — to better reflect the services delivered.